Raregendary/SimpleBeatmapAnalyzer/README.md

 # What is Simple Beatmap Analyzer?
 ###### This is my first rust program
-Simple Beatmap Analyzer is a console application that analyzes ".osu" files for Standard gamemode only.
-After it finishes it outputs the results in a "CSV" file in the same directory as the .exe
+Simple Beatmap Analyzer is a console application that analyzes ".osu" files for Standard game mode only.
+After it finishes it outputs the results in a "CSV" *(comma,separated,values)* file in the same directory as the .exe
 # Table of Contents
 1. [How does it work](#how-does-it-work)
 1. [How to install](#how-to-install)